DC23/scaling-plots/README.md

 * Automatically produce speedup, efficiency (strong and weak), and walltime plots from timing data.
 * Multiple rows for the same group and number of compute elements are averaged.
-* Rows with missing data are excluded, however there is no support for mismatched numbers of compute elements.
+* Rows with missing data are excluded, however missing data handling is poor:
+    * no support for mismatched numbers of compute elements.
+    * groups missing a baseline 1 compute element entry are not handled gracefully.

 ## Tabular data requirements